 Politicians from Black backgrounds, even in the UK, are better shielded from racist prejudices than South Asians due to the weaponization of Black history in the US and its influence throughout Europe.

-Therefore, Kemi Badenoch, Nigerian, may be harder to remove from office than Sunak, “Indian,” if she were to become the head of the Conservative Party.
+Therefore, Kemi Badenoch, a Nigerian, may be harder to remove from office than Sunak, a “Indian,” if she were to become the head of the Conservative Party.

 Despite the fact that it and the Conservatives have alternated in power for 16 and 14 years in the last 30 years, respectively, Labour has historically been favored by people who belong to ethnic minorities.

-But relatively recent demographic that appears to transcend the racial component of the “BAME” (Black, Asian, Minority Ethnic) group is “Muslim,” according to pollsters’ calculations.
-Could even more Muslim minority voters have shifted to Labour as result of “Hindu” Conservative prime minister?
+But a relatively recent demographic that appears to transcend the racial component of the “BAME” (Black, Asian, Minority Ethnic) group is “Muslim,” according to pollsters’ calculations.
+Could even more Muslim minority voters have shifted to Labour as a result of a “Hindu” Conservative prime minister?

-According to recent poll, Rishi Sunak has the support of more British-Indian Londoners (47%), who are either extremely or moderately satisfied, which might help the Conservatives win few seats.
+According to a recent poll, Rishi Sunak has the support of more British-Indian Londoners (47%), who are either extremely or moderately satisfied, which might help the Conservatives win a few seats.

 It also shown how foreign events, such as wars and ethnic conflicts, do affect British politics: Sixty percent of Indian and forty-two percent of Pakistani Londoners indicated their vote will be determined by the parties’ stances on Kashmir.
 There’s little doubt that the war between Israel and Hamas in the Gaza Strip will contribute to the unification of Muslim votes.